Cosmic Brownies

 Notes

-1. Flour: Measure your flour by scooping it into the measuring cup, and then leveling off with a table knife.
-Never dip your measuring cup into the flour, as this will give you more than is needed.
+2. Flour: Measure your flour by scooping it into the measuring cup, and then leveling off with a table knife.
+Never dip your measuring cup into the flour, as this will give you too much.

-2. Bake in a pan lined with foil for easy cutting and easy cleanup.
+1. Bake in a pan lined with foil or parchment paper for easy cleanup.

-4. To tell if brownies are done, insert a toothpick in the center.
+4. Don't Overbake: Insert a toothpick in the center.
 If the toothpick comes out with a few crumbs, your brownies are done.
-If you still see batter on the toothpick bake for 2-3 more minutes at a time.
+If you still see raw batter on the toothpick bake for 2-3 more minutes at a time.

 Nutrition